-In our single umbrella review, the strollers with only one wheel per leg performed much better than those with the dual wheel design.
+In our single umbrella review, the strollers with only one wheel per leg performed much better than those with the dual-wheel design.
 Therefore, it is unfortunate that none of the double products offered the single wheel per leg design.
 As a general rule, the pushing performance of strollers seems to increase as the number of wheels decreases.
 When looking at strollers, keep in mind that fewer wheels are better.

 Single pedal options are easier to use.
-We worry that double and triple action brakes will result in errors over time as parents forget or become complacent about engaging all the pedals every time they park.
+We worry that double and triple-action brakes will result in errors over time as parents forget or become complacent about engaging all the pedals every time they park.
 While we like to believe that users will religiously set brakes as the manufacturer intends, we also know that if something is hard to use, human nature could potentially kick in and lead to mistakes and misuse.
 Brakes should be quick and easy to operate.

 Most of the double umbrella options do not offer much in the way of versatility.
-They do only one job, get baby from A to B in a seat with wheels.
-These strollers offer the bare minimum to get the job done, so they can remain light, small, and easy to carry.
+They do only one job, get the baby from A to B in a seat with wheels.
+These strollers provide the bare minimum to get the job done, so they can remain light, small, and easy to carry.
 Unfortunately, this means that some miss the mark of being practical.
 Features must work the way you assume they will; otherwise, having them does nothing for usability.
 Canopies are a good example of this; while every model in the review has sunshades, some are very small and offer virtually no protection, like those found on the Delta Children LX Side by Side (below left), while the Zoe Twin+ canopies (below right) are very large.

 It isn't helpful to compare features, or the number of features, without considering whether or not they perform as expected.
 If a stroller has a feature you want, but that feature fails to meet expectations, then your experience with the stroller will likely be frustrating.